Reims Cathedral: 13th–14th century – the High Gothic cathedral

+Even after the structural work had been completed in 1275, a lot of work remained to be done.
+The Gallery of Kings on the west front, and the octagonal upper towers were not finished until the 1460s.
+Documentary records show the acquisition of land to the west of the site in 1218, suggesting the new cathedral was substantially larger than its predecessors, the lengthening of the nave presumably being an adaptation to afford room for the crowds that attended the coronations.

 The towers, 81 m tall, were originally designed to rise 120 m.
 The south tower holds just two great bells; one of them, named "Charlotte" by Charles, Cardinal of Lorraine in 1570, weighs more than 10000 kg.

 Following the death of the infant King John I, his uncle Philip was hurriedly crowned at Reims, 9 January 1317.

 During the Hundred Years' War's Reims campaign the city was under siege by the English from 1359 to 1360, but the siege failed.
 In 1380, Reims Cathedral was the location of Charles VI's coronation and eight years later Charles called a council at Reims in 1388 to take personal rule from the control of his uncles.
-After Henry V of England defeated Charles VI's army at the Battle of Agincourt, Reims along with most of northern France fell to the English.
-The English held Reims and the cathedral until 1429, when it was captured by Joan of Arc, allowing the dauphin Charles to be crowned king on 17 July 1429.
-Following the death of Francis I, Henry II was crowned King of France on 25 July 1547 in Reims Cathedral.